hero media

 The next leg of our journey brings us to Agra, where we visit the Taj Mahal not once, but twice.
 At sunset, thousands of visitors swarm the grounds, moving like ants around the crown jewel of Mughal architecture.
 But at sunrise, we find ourselves in near silence, sharing the marble wonder with just a handful of others.

-Our guide Yogesh ‘Yogi’ Rathore is visibly surprised by the quiet, and I recognise this surreal experience as a rarity that inspires a deep sense of reverence.
+Our guide Yogesh ‘Yogi’ Rathore is visibly surprised by the quiet, and I recognise this surreal experience as a true rarity.
 That awe-inspiring mausoleum or ‘temple of love’ remains in view back on the lush grounds of The Oberoi Amarvilas, where we are met with impeccable hospitality.

 Retreat into luxury at The Oberoi Amarvilas in Agra.
 (Image: Rachael Thompson)